AarushSharma12/fraud-demo/README.md

 This demo now includes a **Reinforcement Learning (RL) fraud detection system** alongside the original rule-based approach!
 The RL model uses PPO (Proximal Policy Optimization) to learn optimal fraud detection strategies through trial and error.

+## 🔐 NEW: Role-Based Access Control (RBAC)

+This demo now includes **comprehensive RBAC with simulated YubiKey authentication**!
+Different user roles have different permissions:

+- **Admin**: Can train models, view all models, and manage the system
+- **Analyst**: Can view trained models and analyze transactions (cannot train)
+- **Viewer**: Can view trained models and analyze transactions (read-only)

+Models trained by admins are stored in `backend/models/` and can be viewed by all authenticated users.

 ## 🎯 Hypothesis

 Our central hypothesis is that an AI agent using Reinforcement Learning (RL) can continuously improve fraud detection by learning from outcomes, leading to: